Ludlow - The Food Town

 The town has a wide selection of traditional shops offering quality food and drink - Michelin-starred restaurants might grab the foodie headlines, but Ludlow is every bit as proud of its butchers, bakers and traditional food producers.

 Three family-owned butchers do brisk business every day, each with their own specialities, but all selling quality produce, including home-cured bacon and home-made sausages, like they used to taste.
 In season you'll find game and fresh venison from the nearby Mortimer Forest, and all year round you can buy meat from rare breed animals at Wall's.
-Pork pies and pasties from Wall's, Griffiths' and Andrew Francis's are beyond compare.
+Pork pies and pasties from Wall's, Griffiths' and Carters of Ludlow are beyond compare.
 Don't forget to try some black pudding and some white pudding while you're at it.

 Ludlow's bakers also do a roaring trade.
 Price's, for instance, in the market square, still uses traditional, slow-rising dough for its breads and usually has speciality loaves on offer; try the dark beer and walnut loaf made with local brewer Hobson's dark beer, Old Henry.